prana-W/LiNo/README.md

 # LiNo - LIve NOtes

 **LiNo** is a browser extension that automatically tracks and records YouTube captions/subtitles, converting them into **structured, easy-to-access notes**.
-It is perfect for lectures, tutorials, or any video content, eliminating the need to pause and write repeatedly.
+It is perfect for notes, tutorials, or any video content, eliminating the need to pause and write repeatedly.

 ---